hedmana/js_ml5/README.md

 # Machine learning with ml5.js
 I created this repository for me to try out different machine learning methods using the ml5.js library (https://ml5js.org/).
-To test out the different models, just open the corresponding "index.html" file in a local browser.

 ## Animal Classification
 The image_classification directory contains a simple web app based on the pre-trained MobileNet image classification model.
 Here's a list of the model has been trained to recognize: https://github.com/ml5js/ml5-library/blob/main/src/utils/IMAGENET_CLASSES.js.
 To test the model, wait for the MobileNet model to load, and drop an image (JPG) in the box.